-“I wish I could manipulate without limits any photograph to make it look better without the viewer discovering that I had done so!”
+“I wish I could manipulate photographs without the viewer discovering that I had done so!”

-But in the 1980s digital technology started taking over.
-Eventually it felt possible to make almost any photograph look like almost anything.
+But in the 1980s digital technology started making it feel possible to make almost any photograph look like almost anything.

 Unfortunately, there was a major casualty.

-Once digital technology made it possible to perform even major manipulations without detection by viewers, people were no longer able to tell how much they could trust a photograph “just by looking” at it.
+Once manipulations were undetectable, viewers were no longer able to tell how much they could trust a photograph “just by looking” at it.

 There was no longer any reliable connection between “trustworthiness” and “appearance.”

-And once that happened, photography’s prized association with believability — the public’s confidence that photographs usually showed viewers “what the camera saw” — largely evaporated.
+And once that happened, photography’s prized association with believability largely evaporated.